-We moved into this house about two and a half years ago.
+We moved into this house about three and a half years ago.
 We have made a lot of progress but still have a lot of plans for the space.
 Consider my “in progress” tour a tour through the seasons, you’ll see snow, summer scenes, Christmas trees and pumpkins depending on when the space was finished. 🙂 I can’t wait to show you more as the house moves forward.

 BEFORE: THE EXTERIOR